gsomoza/newrelic-demo-module/README.md

 NewRelic Magento Demo Module
 ====================

-This is a demonstration module created to accompany a guest post in the NewRelic Blog.
-A link to the post will be supplied when available.
+This is a demonstration module created to accompany a guest post in the NewRelic blog: [Debugging Magento Performance with New Relic](https://blog.newrelic.com/2014/08/25/magento-strategery-debugging/)

 The module creates a Magento Widget that can be inserted into any CMS page or Static Block.
 It shows a list with links to all products that are marked with the custom attribute "featured".
 The custom attribute must be created and